cdevshub/afero-devdocs/docs/AttrDef.md

    | Data Width | Number of bits per data frame.
 Select from 5, 6, 7, 8, or 9. |
    | Stop Bits  | Number of bits used to signal the end of the data transmission.
 Select from 1, 1.5, or 2. |

-**3.** **The RECEIVE UTC TIME setting applies only to ASR-2 and Modulo-2**: If you want your MCU to receive the UTC time updates from ASR, select the RECEIVE UTC TIME checkbox.
+**3**&nbsp;&nbsp;**The RECEIVE UTC TIME setting applies only to ASR-2 and Modulo-2**: If you want your MCU to receive the UTC time updates from ASR, select the RECEIVE UTC TIME checkbox.
 Read more in [Using the Afero Cloud to Keep Time on the MCU](../SetMCUTime).

-**4.** Use the FIRMWARE OTA UPDATES section if you are planning to send firmware image updates to your MCU over-the-air using the OTA Manager.
+**4**&nbsp;&nbsp;Use the FIRMWARE OTA UPDATES section if you are planning to send firmware image updates to your MCU over-the-air using the OTA Manager.
 You must select at least one firmware Image Type checkbox to enable OTA firmware updates for your MCU.

 If you don’t see any Image Types, or need an Image Type that isn’t shown, go to the [Afero OTA Manager](https://otamanager.afero.io/) and create a new Image Type.
 Once you’ve saved this new Image Type, return to the Profile Editor to select the Image Type and complete your Profile.

 For more information on preparing your MCU application code to receive OTA updates, please read [Handling MCU OTA Updates](../MCU_OTA).

-**5.** Now you’re ready to add an MCU attribute.
+**5**&nbsp;&nbsp;Now you’re ready to add an MCU attribute.
 Click the + MCU ATTRIBUTE button to open the MCU attribute definition editor:<br>
 <img src="../img/Define_MCU_Attr.png" width="500" style="vertical-align:middle;margin:0px 0px;border:none">

-**6.** Complete the fields using the information in the table below:
+**6**&nbsp;&nbsp;Complete the fields using the information in the table below:

    | FIELD               | DESCRIPTION                                                  |
    | :------------------ | :----------------------------------------------------------- |